 A filter strip is a wide belt of vegetation designed to provide infiltration, intercept sediment and other pollutants, and reduce stormwater flow and velocity.
-Filter strips are similar to grassed swales except that they are designed to accept only overland sheet flow (not channel flow).
+Filter strips are similar to grassed swales except that they are designed to intercept overland sheet flow (not channel flow).
 They cannot treat high velocity flows.
 Surface runoff must be evenly distributed across the filter strip.
-Vegetation may consist of existing cover that is preserved and protected or be planted to establish the strip.
-Once a concentrated flow channel forms in the filter strip, the filter strip is no longer effective.
 This practice applies on construction sites and other disturbed areas.

 - Preservation and Protection of Existing Vegetation

 - Site Preparation

 - Applying Soil Amendments

 - Planting

 - Mulching

 - Construction Verification

+- Maintenance

-Installation- preservation of existing vegetation
+Installation - preservation of existing vegetation